willm/speed-up-ci-talk/speed-up-ci.md

 That's right, without writing a single line of code we have 24MB and 3952 files spread over 198 modules maintained individually.

-# Use compact docker images
+# Use compact base docker images

 The official node image is based on debian jessie, containers are typically designed to run a single process so don't nececarily need a fully featured operating system.
 Node also provides images based on the lightweight alpine linux distribution.
 This image is nearly **13 times smaller** than the official debian one!
 When you're running regular builds that need to pull a fresh image, that can save you a hell of a lot of time.